ibmjstart/bluemix-wordpress/README.md

 Please note that this code is for developer education purposes only.
 It is not intended to be used in a production environment.

+---
 #Docs:

 # About the App
 This WordPress deploy includes everything you need to get up and running on Bluemix within minutes.
 IBM® Object Storage manages your media files and Sendgrid provides email integration.
 If you would like to further extend your WordPress site, you can download the application package and work with the code directly.
 Finally, your database is provided by ClearDB, a MySQL database service provider.
-# Usage

-Docs
-1. Create a WordPress on Bluemix application:
+###  Create a WordPress on Bluemix application:
 1. On the Bluemix dashboard, select CREATE AN APP and select the WordPress on Bluemix Starter.
 2. Provide your application name and host name.
 3. Select the service plans you want (default: free tier for all services).
 4. Click CREATE.

-2. Go to your application:
+### Go to your application:
 1. After your application starts, go to it at http://.mybluemix.net.
 2. Follow the steps to configure your WordPress website for the first time.

 ## Configure Sendgrid
 The Sendgrid plugin is enabled by default in WordPress on Bluemix.
 To configure Sendgrid, go to your admin dashboard, and then select Settings and then select Sendgrid.
 Your credentials are automatically completed by Bluemix, but you are free to change them (keep in mind that this action might break Sendgrid integration).
 Under mail settings, complete your settings according to the four options.